MorganStanley-TechAlpharetta-Team7-2022/Tech_Alpharetta_project/README.md

 #### 1. Make sure you have python3.9 and pip

-#### 2. Install all the dependencies/libraries: pip install -r requirement
+#### 2. Install all the dependencies/libraries: pip install -r requirements.txt

 #### 3. You have to add more stuffs to the .env file